-Nearly 200 high school students, their family members and friends attended the fourth annual EQT Students of Excellence scholarship awards ceremony Dec.
+Nearly 200 high school students and their family members and friends attended the fourth annual EQT Students of Excellence scholarship awards ceremony Dec.
 1 in Charleston.

-The event recognized 58 college-bound seniors from around the state for their academic accomplishments and giving back to their communities.
+The event celebrated the achievements of 58 college-driven seniors from throughout the state who were recognized for their academic accomplishments and for giving back to their communities.

 EQT sponsored $1,000 scholarships for 55 students — one from each West Virginia county — and three full-ride scholarships worth up to $18,000 per year.

 The Dec.
-1 event, sponsored by EQT and The State Journal, honored students interested in studying everything from engineering and computer science/information technology, to energy and environmental safety science.
+1 event, sponsored by EQT and The State Journal, honored these students, who are interested in studying everything from engineering and computer science/information technology, to energy and environmental safety science.

 "We encourage our employees to pursue knowledge, to use creative energies, to work smarter and more efficiently.
 We look for these unique innovative abilities in people outside.
 This is why EQT is once again pleased to sponsor the 2012 Students of Excellence," said Charlene Petrelli, vice president of EQT.